peterdri/ece-communications-labs/_ece450/lab4/noncoherent-dpsk-demodulator.md

 np.concatenate((taps1, taps1)).
 ```

-Ensure the "Decimation" paramter is set appropriately to bring the signal down to 1-sample-per-symbol.
+Ensure the "Decimation" parameter is set appropriately to bring the signal down to 1-sample-per-symbol.

-### Complex To Mag^2
+### Complex to Mag^2

 These blocks take the envelope of the signal.